133 Dalmeny Drive, Prestons NSW 2170, Australia +612-96074650 & 0412-203382

 Add to that, many claim to hear an improvement when speakers are designed to deal with heat in an organised way.
 And I agree with them.

-Here we need to distinguish between Linear Thermal Distortion (LTD) and Nonlinear Thermal Distortion (NTD).
+Here we need to distinguish between Linear Thermal Distortion (LTD) and Non-linear Thermal Distortion (NTD).
 Evidence of LTD is easy to prove, but NTD is an entirely different matter.
-LTD is easily to measure even with basic instruments and also easy to model, all of which has been done.
+LTD is easy to measure even with basic instruments and also easy to model, all of which has been done.

 BUT...

-It is not nonlinear.
+It is not proved non-linear.
 The reduction in output is very gradual and due to the thermal mass of VC and to a certain extent the motor/magnet assembly, the Re's rate of increase is too slow to show up at audio frequencies, way too slow!
+Earl Geddes has expressed this thought clearly and yet believes that NTD may be for real and designs with that in mind.

-This means that the mechanism causing NTD is not directly related to an effect that we know leads to LTD, but cannot explain NTD.
+The mechanism causing LTD has not yet been directly linked to NTD, there is no explanation where or how heat becomes or causes NTD.
 Does that mean that NTD does not exist.
 Most of us interested in this subject still insist that it must.
+Somehow!

 It is still early days and there is still much to do.
-But I believe that we have made a very good start in developing a conceptual model (hypothesis) and then see if a mathematical model can be developed.
+But I believe that we have made a good start in developing a conceptual model (hypothesis) and then see if a mathematical model can be developed.
+As in all things of similar nature, this needs testing.

 Joe R.